Autovía A-66: Autopista AP-66

-At León the road becomes a toll Autopista AP-66 and the N-630 a trunk road as they pass through the Montes de León and Sierra Cantábrica.
+At León the road becomes a toll Autopista AP-66 and the N-630 a trunk road as they pass through the Cordillera Cantábrica.
 South of León there is a junction with the Autopista AP-71 and Autovía A-231.
 The N-630 crosses the Alto del Rabizo (1,160m) and Puerto de Pajares (1,379m).

 Inaugurated on 11 August 1983, the AP-66 avoid these two passes and goes through the Negrón Tunnel, the sixth longest tunnel in Spain.
 Entering Asturias, the roads re-converge 36 km south of the next major city Oviedo.
 There is a junction with the Autovía A-64 and AS-I. The A-66 finally ends 13 km north of Oviedo at a junction with the Autovía A-8 near Gijón on the Atlantic Coast.